jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 1. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
-2. To start the JBoss CLI tool, open a new command line, navigate to the JBOSS_HOME directory, and type the following:
+2. To start the JBoss CLI tool, open a new command line, navigate to the EAP_HOME directory, and type the following:

         For Linux: bin/jboss-cli.sh --connect
         For Windows: bin\jboss-cli.bat --connect